Pleuromeia

 Pleuromeia is an extinct genus of lycophytes related to modern quillworts (Isoetes).
-Pleuromeia dominated vegetation during the Early Triassic all over Eurasia and elsewhere, in the aftermath of the Permian–Triassic extinction event.
-During this period it often occurred in monospecific assemblages.
-Its sedimentary context in monospecific assemblages on immature paleosols, is evidence that it was an opportunistic pioneer plant that grew on mineral soils with little competition.
-It spread to high latitudes with greenhouse climatic conditions.
+Pleuromeia dominated vegetation during the Early Triassic across Eurasia and elsewhere, in the aftermath of the Permian–Triassic extinction event.
+During this period, it often occurred in monospecific assemblages.
+Its sedimentary context in monospecific assemblages on immature paleosols is evidence that it was an opportunistic pioneer plant that grew on mineral soils with little competition.
+It spread to high latitudes under greenhouse climatic conditions.